bird-house/flyingpigeon/docs/source/descriptions/weatherregimes.rst

 Weather Regimes
 ---------------

-Calculation of weatherregimes based on pressure patterns (kmean method).
-The processes is performing a pattern clusterfication for observations data ( NCEP ) as well as to model data. both results are compared
+Calculation of weather regimes based on pressure patterns (k-means clustering method).
+The processes is performing a pattern classification for observations data (NCEP) as well as model data.
+Both results are compared.

 Method:
 .......